EclipseKnight/hvstreambot/README.md

 - Ability to track link users to a twitch account and actively track their status (live or offline).
 Stored in a JSON formatted database
 - Manual and scheduled database backups and path configuration.
 - full feature configuration.
 Channel usage, role usage, ability to enable and disable certain commands.
+- Affiliate parameter to allow affiliate only command usage.
+Implemented for use with future expansions to this bot.
 ## Other tools

 [hvstreambotupdater](https://github.com/EclipseKnight/hvstreambotupdater) - lets you update the bot by fetching the latest release from the repo.
 Update command is disabled due to inconsistencies between OS